mpalourdio/xps13/README.md

   * Touchpad config : [50-synaptics.conf](config9/50-synaptics.conf) , to create in ``/etc/X11/xorg.conf.d``
     - Mid-button emulation with left+right tap
   * Blacklist psmouse as it seems causing X to be unstable: [psmouse-blacklist.conf](config6/psmouse-blacklist.conf)
+  * TTY consoles font improvements : [console-setup](config9/console-setup) , overwrite the existing one in /etc/default/
   * Sound works like a charm.
 Internal mic, speakers and headset automatic switch: it's all working well